 Disability Benefits For Drug Addicted Individuals Requires Evidence To Support Claim

 When seeking disability benefits as a drug-addicted individual, many areas of your life will be examined and evaluated.
 Sources of evidence to support your claim of mental impairment or disorder as a result of drug addiction will require you to support your claim that you have attempted to work, but have not been able to do so due to your addiction or to health issues relating to the addiction.
-Most importantly, the symptoms of the relating health issue would not disappear upon cessation of the abuse.
+Most importantly, the symptoms of the relating health issue would not disappear upon cessation of the use.
+A mental status examination may be included, which examines your thought process, behavior, mood, perceptual abnormalities, judgment, and cognition.
+This may be in conjunction with psychological testing and intelligence tests.
+Medical evidence to support the claim, including an assessment of severity that identifies how the use affects all aspects of daily living, including tasks like preparing meals and shopping for groceries.
+It also includes social functioning, or whether or not the drug-addicted person is able to interact appropriately with others for a sustained period of time.
+The assessment will also examine whether or not the drug use impacts a person’s ability to concentrate or keep pace with others in a work environment.
+Periodic exacerbation of symptoms that require treatment will also be evaluated. [inline_cta_four]

 Medical Evidence To Support A Disability Claim For Drug-Addicted Individuals May Include

-- Medical evaluation of ongoing or chronic medical conditions associated with drug abuse and assurance from a medical professional that these conditions even with cessation of use of drugs
+- Medical evaluation of ongoing or chronic medical conditions associated with drug use and assurance from a medical professional that these conditions even with cessation of use of drugs

 - Mental status examination